About Flying Disc Ranch

 How do we remineralize our soil and grow nutrient-dense fruit?
 Compost.
 We make approximately 200 cubic yards of compost each year.
 Compost consists of trimmings, branches, leaves mixed with water and rock dust (see http://remineralize.org/ for more information).
 We apply the compost around the trunks of the date palms, citrus trees, and aloe vera.

-Christina and Robert completed the 2-week Permaculture Design Certificate Course with Brock Dolman of OAEC (Occidental Arts & Ecology Center), Penny Livingstone of RDI (Regenerative Design Institute), and John Valenzuela, with M. Kalani Souza, in February 2010.
+Robert completed the 2-week Permaculture Design Certificate Course with Brock Dolman of OAEC (Occidental Arts & Ecology Center), Penny Livingstone of RDI (Regenerative Design Institute), and John Valenzuela, with M. Kalani Souza, in February 2010.

 Robert Lower was born and raised in Santa Barbara, California.
 He began his first garden when he was four years old.
 He grew radishes and carrots.
 The fourth of seven children, growing fruits and vegetables was must for the large family.
 His family had fruit and nut trees and gardens.
 Their Greek and German immigrant neighbors showed the way.
 They had goats and chickens and planted trees and gardens.